-These forward-looking statements involve risks and uncertainties relating to, among others, market price; continued availability of capital financing and general economic, market or business conditions; Botanicals' reliance on the Current Licence (as defined herein) to produce and sell medical marihuana and cannabis oils issued to it under the ACMPR and its ability to maintain the Current Licence; Botanicals' ability to increase registered patients and sales and to make the Company profitable; whether Sciences will continue to provide loans to the Company and the terms of such loans; regulatory risks relating to Botanicals' compliance with the ACMPR; regulatory approvals for expansion of Botanicals' current production facility and development of new production facilities; changes in laws, regulations and guidelines relating to medical marihuana and the possible legalization of marihuana by the Federal government; changes in government; changes in government policy; increased competition in the marihuana market; the limited operating history of the Company; Botanicals' reliance on a single production facility; the Company's reliance on management; difficulties in securing additional financing; unfavourable publicity or consumer perception of the medical marihuana industry; the impact of any negative scientific studies on the effects of cannabis; changes in the Company's over-all business strategy; and restrictions of the TSX Venture Exchange on the Company's business.
+These forward-looking statements involve risks and uncertainties relating to, among others, market price; continued availability of capital financing and general economic, market or business conditions; Botanicals' reliance on the Current Licence (as defined herein) to produce and sell medical marihuana and cannabis oils issued to it under the ACMPR and its ability to maintain the Current Licence; Botanicals' ability to increase registered patients and sales and to make the Company profitable; whether Sciences will continue to provide loans to the Company and the terms of such loans; regulatory risks relating to Botanicals' compliance with the ACMPR; regulatory approvals for expansion of Botanicals' current production facility and development of new production facilities by Botanicals and Pure Sunfarms; changes in laws, regulations and guidelines relating to medical marihuana and the possible legalization of non-therapeutic marihuana by the Federal government; changes in government; changes in government policy; increased competition in the marihuana market; the limited operating history of the Company; Botanicals' reliance on a single production facility; changes in business priorities and re-allocations of capital by the Company at the discretion of management; the Company's reliance on management; difficulties in securing additional financing; unfavourable publicity or consumer perception of the medical marihuana industry; the impact of any negative scientific studies on the effects of cannabis; changes in the Company's over-all business strategy; and restrictions of the TSX Venture Exchange on the Company's business.
 See "Risks and Uncertainties" in this MD&A and other factors described the Company's Annual Information Form under the heading "Risk Factors".